mackadrian/MyShell/README.md

 + Signal handling (Ctrl+C, Ctrl+Z)

 ## Limitations
-+ Does not support advanced Bash features such as command substituion or shell scripting
++ Does not support advanced Bash features such as command substitution or shell scripting
 + Limited PATH resolution (does not handle every edge case)
 + Other signals are ignored or not fully supported